sanity-io/webhook-toolkit/README.md

 Asserts that the given payload and signature matches and is valid, given the specified secret.
 If it is not valid, the function will throw an error with a descriptive `message` property.

-**Note**: The payload should be a JSON-encoded string, eg if you have a plain old Javascript object, pass it to `JSON.stringify()` before passing it to this function.

 ### isValidSignature

 **isValidSignature**(`stringifiedPayload`: _string_, `signature`: _string_, `secret`: _string_): _boolean_

 Returns whether or not the given payload and signature matches and is valid, given the specified secret.
 On invalid, missing or mishaped signatures, this function will return `false` instead of throwing.

-**Note**: The payload should be a JSON-encoded string, eg if you have a plain old Javascript object, pass it to `JSON.stringify()` before passing it to this function.

 ### assertValidRequest